 Read our full Earnin app review to learn more.

 You have several options if you’re looking for a same-day loan.
 While the chance of getting money right away may help your immediate situation, it’s important to understand the fees and interest rates involved — and the long-term impact they can have on your finances.

-Many same-day loans come with high interest and fees.
-Here are some types of costly same-day loans.
+Many same-day loans come with interest and fees that are much higher than the loans reviewed in this article.
+Here are some other types of same-day loans.

 A payday loan is a short-term loan for a small amount of money that you typically repay on your next payday.
 Payday lenders probably won’t consider your credit scores or your ability to repay the loan, which can help you get approved even if you have rough credit.
 But it can come at a high price.

-Payday loans come with fees and costs that can amount to APRs as high as almost 400%, according to the Consumer Financial Protection Bureau.
-And while some payday loans offer same-day cash with no credit check, this short-term access can cost you in the long run.
+Payday loans come with fees that can amount to APRs as high as almost 400%, according to the Consumer Financial Protection Bureau.

-A title loan is another type of small-amount, high-interest loan that could give you funds on the same day you apply for it.
+A title loan is another type of small-dollar, high-interest loan that could give you funds on the same day you apply for it.
 With a title loan, you use your vehicle as collateral to back your loan.
 The lender takes your car title in exchange for a small loan.
-When you repay the loan, you’ll get your title back.
+When you repay the loan, you get your title back.

 According to the CFPB, the average title loan is around $700 and can come with an APR as high as a whopping 300%.
 More than 50% of the people taking out title loans become repeat borrowers, and 20% of title-loan borrowers lose their vehicles to the lender.